Onsen Towel Review: is this finally the towel that doesn’t stink?

 Onsen Bath Towel

 Do you hate when you get out of the shower and use your towel and it stinks?
 Me, too.
-It's one of my biggest pet-peeves in the world.
-We searched long and hard to find the Onsen Bath Towel, the only towel that doesn't smell musty.
-It's a must have.
+It's one of my biggest pet peeves.
+After using this towel for 4+ years, it's NEVER, EVER stank!

 We might earn a commission if you make a purchase, at no additional cost to you.